Mac

 This guide will walk through our recommendations:

-- Disable DNS features on web browsers.
+- Disable conflicting DNS features on web browsers.

-Set Global DNS Settings
+Set Protected Global DNS Settings with Apple Configs

-This is used to control settings on your Mac in such a way that they can't be changed without removing the Config File that sets those restrictions.
+Apple Configs can be used to control settings on your Mac in such a way that they can't be changed without removing the Config File that sets those restrictions.

 Disable Web Browser Features than Bypass DNS